Buying solar panels for your home

 An accredited solar PV installer

 The solar company you select to supply and install your solar power system is just as important as the system itself.
-You should ensure the Clean Energy Council accredits the people installing your system.
-If you don’t use CEC accredited installers, you won’t be entitled to a government solar rebate.
+You should ensure that Solar Accreditation Australia accredits the people installing your system.
+If you don’t use SAA accredited installers, you won’t be entitled to a government solar rebate.

 Consider the system warranty